 Jun 29, 2020

-Injuries to the hamstring complex most commonly involve the
+Injuries to the hamstring complex most commonly involve the proximal musculotendinous junction of the long head

 of the biceps femoris (MTJ-BFlh).
-Nonoperative management of these
+Nonoperative management of these injuries is associated with prolonged rehabilitation and high

 risk of recurrence.
-To our knowledge, the surgical management of
+To our knowledge, the surgical management of acute MTJ-BFlh injuries has not been previously reported.

 In conclusion, surgical repair of acute MTJ-BFlh injuries enables return to preinjury level of sporting function with low risk of recurrence at short-term follow-up.